folio-org/folio-org.github.io/guides/regular-releases.md

 Hold off feature branches that are not to be included in the release.

 At the specified dates, the platforms (with the lists of versions of modules) are tagged and branched to form the quarterly release.
+The platform-core and platform-complete are branched, and declare the specific versions of each module.

 For a module that is released to be part of a quarterly release, use a longer-term [branch](/guidelines/release-procedures/#bug-fix-releases) to track the bug fixes.
 So this is an anticipated bug free and "stable" branch.